Listening is arguably one of the most difficult skills in communications, and we’re getting worse at it.

 6. Paraphrase the big picture, then add in details.
 This stage allows you to demonstrate you have listened.
 Or, if you’ve missed a point, you can demonstrate you want to hear their points more exactly.
 Begin with the overall point, then add the details.
 (For tips on paraphrasing, go here.)
 Another trick: speak from their point-of-view, not yours.
 Don’t add emotion.

 7. Challenge yourself first.
 It’s very possible you will disagree with the speaker.
 If so, ask yourself Why might this speaker’s message be true?
 Under what circumstance might this be true?
 Those questions force you to put yourself in the shoes of the person in front of you, and it becomes much more difficult to argue with this person.
-(Remember, you can understand a person, but not agree with them.)
+Remember, you can understand a person, but not agree with them.
 The best way to handle #7 is to ask non-confrontational questions.
-(An example of a bad question: “How on Earth could you have thought that?”)
-Or, you may realise that this discussion is not yours to own, and deflection is the best strategy.

 Typically at this point, depending upon the situation, the speaker has two options: to coach or to counsel – but I’ll leave that for another post.